shipshapecode/website-nuxt/content/blog/posts/2022-05-19-five-tips-to-improve-your-terminal-experience.md

 title: 5 Tips to Improve Your Terminal Experience
 ---

-We've come a long way from the stereotypical terminals seen in the movies with green text on black backgrounds and developers furiously slinging commands from memory - all on an eight inch screen.
+Working in software, we know the stereotypical terminals shown in movie scenes - with green text whizzing through black backgrounds as a hacker furiously slings commands from memory onto an eight inch screen - is far from the reality of today's development.

-There are now lots of great options for improving both the style and functionality of your terminal, to provide you with the best development experience possible.
+While our day-to-day development process might not appear as exciting and action-packed as the silver screen renditions, as software developers, we do have a lot of great options to streamline our workflows by improving the style and functionality of our terminals.

 # Fish